poise/halite/README.md

 All Ruby code in the gem will be converted in to `libraries/` files.
 You can add cookbook-specific files by add them to a `chef/` folder in the root of the gem.

+## Why?

+Developing cookbooks as gems allows using the full Ruby development ecosystem and tooling more directly.
+This includes things like Simplecov for coverage testing, YARD for documentation, and Gemnasium for dependency monitoring.
+For a cookbook that is already mostly library files, this is a natural transition, with few cookbook-specific pieces to start with.
+This also allows using Bundler to manage versions instead of Berkshelf.

 ## Cookbook Dependencies